leapcode/soledad/common/src/leap/soledad/common/ddocs/README.txt

+This directory holds a folder structure containing javascript files that represent the design documents needed by the CouchDB U1DB backend.
+These files are compiled into the `../ddocs.py` file by setuptools when creating the source distribution.

 The following table depicts the U1DB CouchDB backend method and the URI that is queried to obtain/update data from/to the server.